Am I employed, self-employed, both, or neither?

 If you give your time for free, you should not need to worry about tax and NIC.

-You also need to check that there is no effect on your claim if you volunteer while claiming state benefits.
-You can find out more about this on the GOV.UK website.
+If you volunteer while claiming state benefits, you also need to check that there is no effect on your claim.
+You can find out more about this on GOV.UK.

-The key question to ask is: are you providing services to someone or are you merely seeing how a job is done – except perhaps for some minor services you provide along the way?
+The key question to ask is: are you carrying out tasks for someone or are you merely seeing how a job is done – except perhaps for some minor actions you undertake along the way?

 This will help you decide whether you are under: